Research table: Blood estrogen levels and breast cancer risk

 || Relative risk for women with higher levels of free estradiol compared to women with lower levels of free estradiol was 1.75 (1.06-2.89).

-¶ Relative risk for ER-positive cancers only.
+¶ Relative risk for ER-positive cancers.
 Authors noted an increase in risk before adjustment for blood testosterone levels.

 ** Results are for estradiol blood levels measured in the luteal phase of the menstrual cycle.